CredentialEngine/CredentialRegistry/docs/04_paradata.md

     - "John added a bookmark to delicio.us", the target is "delicio.us"
     - "Lucy added a blog post", the target is the blog url.
 - **related** : [extended property] Is a collection of things that relate to the paradata (usually the object).
 It's an array of JSON 'objects'.
 For example: "The document N is composed of X, Y and Z", the related is a list of "X", "Y" and "Z".
+- **context** : The intended function is to serve as a means of grouping objects and activities that share a common originating context or purpose.

 For more info, check the full [json-schema](https://github.com/learningtapestry/metadataregistry/blob/master/app/schemas/paradata.json.erb)